Nerwyn/material-rounded-theme/README.md

 3. Scroll down to the section titled `Dynamic color` and click `Accent color`.
 4. Toggle `Enable sensor` on.
 It should now return your phone's Material You base color as a hex code.

 **NOTE**: Card mod does not support all Home Assistant pages.
 Namely the developer tools and settings pages, and view configuration, add card, and edit card configuration popups.
-These pages will still use the theme default colors.
+These pages will still use the theme default colors on parts of the UI.

 ## Similar Projects and Credits